gello1199/code_challenge_active_record/README.md

 6. Set up the relationships in the models
 7. In the console make 5 orders
     - set the orders up using their relationships   (belongs_to)
+8. Make a method that returns a string for each one of their orders that has a customers name,mood and order total. ex.
+"Sam was happy today their total was $20.00"

 IN CONSOLE:
  - return a customers orders